summer farm campOutdoor Play & Imagination

 More Information:

-Summer Farm Camp 2023 begins Monday June 5th and ends Friday August 4th.
+Summer Farm Camp 2025 begins Monday June 9th and ends Friday July 25th.

-Farm camp will be closed the week of July 3rd through July 7th.
+Farm camp will be closed the week of June 30th through July 1st.

 Children enroll for a minimum of one week, but are welcome to enroll for the whole summer.

-All children should wear comfortable shoes (no barefeet) safe for climbing, should dress in layers to accomodate changes in weather, and should bring a warm jacket.
+All children should wear comfortable shoes (no barefeet) safe for climbing, should dress in layers to accomodate changes in weather, and bring a warm jacket.
 A change of clothes is also suggested.

-General Enrollment Begins March 1st 2023
+General Enrollment Opens March 1st 2025

 Check out what's going on